nnilechie/seneca-housing-platform/README.md

 ---

 ## How It’s Built
-We built this platform as a WordPress child theme for the Houzez real estate theme, combining our skills to create a seamless experience.
+We built this platform as a custom theme on WordPress leveraging on the Houzez real estate theme, combining our skills to create a seamless experience.
 Here’s the tech stack we used:
 - **WordPress & PHP**: For custom templates and functions that power the platform.
+- **MySQL Database**: For database management, handling all users and site informations
+- **Custom Plugins**: For handling all PHP dependencies and API management like 'Seneca Housing Dependencies'
-- **Shortcodes**: Like `[raf_applicant_dashboard]` to display rental application data.
+- **Shortcodes and Widgets**: Like 'rental applicant dashboard' 'WPforms' to display rental application data and custom forms.
-- **JavaScript & jQuery**: For dynamic features, such as AJAX loading in the dashboard (still in progress).
+- **JavaScript & jQuery**: For dynamic features, such as AJAX loading in the dashboard and other sections of the platform(still in progress).
 - **CSS**: To ensure a clean and consistent look across the platform.

 It took a lot of teamwork and late nights, but we learned so much about integrating custom features into an existing framework.